-She asked me, “Is it okay to laugh?”
+She asked me, “Is it OK to laugh?”

 My patient Linda, who was only 12 weeks pregnant, had just had a chorionic villus sampling, or CVS.
 During this procedure, a small piece of placenta (chorionic villi) is removed via a long, thin needle inserted into the woman’s uterus, and then the sample is sent to a laboratory for genetic analysis.
 My patient fell into the category of advanced maternal age, and she desired invasive prenatal testing because her age put her at a higher risk for having a baby with a chromosome defect.
 Clearly she was nervous prior to the procedure, and was relieved when it was completed.